sezan92/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This is the repository about my implementation of Particle filter project of `Self Driving Car Nanodegree` programme.

 ### Original README
 This Readme is updated from the [original readme file](README_original.md)